-In all advanced English-speaking democracies three changes have occurred which promote the demand for privacy and freedom of information (FOI) laws.
+In all of our countries three changes have occurred which promote the demand for privacy and freedom of information (FOI) laws.
 These are:

-I The significant growth in the role of the public sector, precipitated by the urgent needs of the Second World War and continued and expanded ever since.
+- First, the significant growth in the role of the public sector, precipitated by the urgent needs of the Second World War and continued and expanded ever since.
 This phenomenon, and the vast panoply of agencies and officialdom thereby created, demolished many of the vestiges of the mythology of ministerial accountability.
-It has led to a rational insistence upon new institutions and rights which translate theoretical accountability into daily practice.3
+It has led to a rational insistence upon new institutions and rights which translate theoretical accountability into daily practice.
+3 - Secondly, the general advances in the education of the community which has had a dual impact.
+First, it has created an ever expanding pool of well informed citizens, impatient with the paternalistic notion that administrators necessarily know best.
+Secondly, it created, particularly in the educated middle class, a group of people willing to utilise new rights and to enforce them in the courts and in the protective administrative agencies set up.

-- II The general advances in the education of the community has had a dual impact.
-First, it has created an ever-expanding pool of well-informed citizens, impatient with the paternalistic notion that administrators necessarily know best.
-Secondly, it created, particularly in the educated middle class, a group of people willing to utilize new rights and to enforce them in the courts and in the protective administration agencies set up. - III Then came the new technology itself.
-As Marx and others have demonstrated, it presented novel problems, problems of data protection and data security.
+Thirdly, came the new technology itself.
+As Marx and others have demonstrated, it presented novel problems, relevantly problems of data protection and data security.
 But it also presented potential solutions.
-Keys, passwords and encryptions could be introduced to bar access to personal information, even to an inquisitive civil servant who, in the old days, might have had access to paper files.
-On-line facilities could assure the data subject, potentially, of the right of access to data about himself or herself, in a way that the inefficiency of the old systems could not necessarily ensure.
+Keys, passwords and encriptions could be introduced to bar access to personal information, even to an inquisitive civil servant who, in the old days, might have had access to paper files.
+On line facilities can assure the data subject, potentially, a right of access to data about himself or herself, in a way that the inefficiency of the old systems could not necessarily ensure.

-Thus, the issue in a nutshell is one of thinking, as the Americans say, "positive."
+Thus, the issue in a nutshell is one of thinking, as the American say, "positive".
 Taking advantage of the remarkable and pervasive technology of informatics whilst, at the same time, acting with resolution to defend elements of individual privacy, deemed important for the liberty of mankind in the future - a future likely to be increasingly pervaded by the technology of informatics.